mobimation/Cheap-Race-2015/README.md

 made up of friends, family and what have you, for entering the Cheap Race competition.
 It is about:
-(1) purchase as low cost as possible UK registered car of Jaguar manufacture (2) drive it home to Sweden visa France, Germany and Denmark.
+(1) purchase as low cost as possible UK registered car of Jaguar manufacture (2) drive it home to Sweden via France, Germany and Denmark.
 (3) The team that report the lowest total cost of car+fuel+repairs+extras win the competition.

-The 2015 event gathered about 80 people driving some 28 vehicles.
+The 2015 event gathered about 80 people driving some 20 vehicles.
 This Android app was intended to contribute social sharing of photos and video clips among team participants in areas where insufficient Internet access would be the case.
 The app scans for the proximity of a specific Wifi access point identity (SSID) and tries to connect to an SFTP (Secure FTP) server runnng on